God is a God of Order

 Tim has been married to his wife Dona since 1993.
 They have two grown daughters, Tristen and Rebecca.
 He greatly enjoys preaching the Word on the Lord’s Day, open-air evangelism, and tickling the occasional ivory as he leads God’s people in worship.

-Paul and his wife Angela have four sons - Mark, Matthew, Caleb, and Noah - and four daughters - Ayva, Eliana, Layla, and Scarlet.
+Paul and his wife Angela have five sons - Mark, Matthew, Caleb, Noah, and Paul - and four daughters - Ayva, Eliana, Layla, and Scarlet.
 He is committed to the teaching of God's Word and encouraging others to live out marriage and family life in a way that brings glory to the Lord.

 Peter and his wife Andrea are parents to two sons, Jarod and Jonah, and have been members at Harbins since 2010.
 He is deeply dedicated to evangelism and outreach, routinely engaging with the culture and sharing the gospel through open-air preaching.

 Jason and his wife Hannah married in 2008 and have three children, Parker, Naomi, and Benjamin.
 Jason has a passion for the local church, Biblical discipleship, and pointing people to the grace of God made known in Christ through His Word.

 Deacons are servant-leaders in the church.
 The Bible charges deacons with caring for the physical and material needs of the church body.
 The qualifications for deacons are outlined in 1 Timothy 3:8-13.